Anxiety Disorder: Symptoms, Causes & Treatment Guide 2026

 What Is Anxiety Disorder?

-It goes beyond normal worry
+- Goes beyond normal worry

-Everyone feels anxious sometimes.
-However, anxiety disorder involves excessive fear that is difficult to control and does not match the actual situation. -
+Anxiety disorder involves excessive fear that is difficult to control and often does not match the situation - Affects both mind and body

-Emotional symptoms may include constant worry, irritability, or fear of losing control.
-Physical symptoms often include a fast heartbeat, sweating, shortness of breath, dizziness, or sleep problems. -
+Emotional symptoms include constant worry and irritability, while physical symptoms may include a fast heartbeat, sweating, dizziness, or sleep problems - Can interfere with daily life

 Types of Anxiety Disorders